Rehearsal: Theatre or opera house

 Q-2-Qs are often preceded by a "dry tech" in which the technicians rehearse their technical cues (such as turning on stage lights or triggering sound effects or recorded music) without the actual performers being present at the rehearsal.
 A "dress rehearsal" is a rehearsal or series of rehearsals in which the ensemble dresses in costume, as they will dress at the performance for the audience.
 The entire performance will be run from beginning to end, exactly as the real performances will be, including pauses for intermissions.
 An "open dress" is a dress rehearsal to which specific individuals have been invited to attend as audience members.

 They may include patrons (who pay a reduced ticket price), family and friends of the ensemble, or reviewers from the media.
 The dress rehearsal is often the last set of rehearsals before the concert performance and falls at the end of technical week.
 A "preview", although technically a performance as there is a full audience, including individuals who have paid for admission, is arguably also a rehearsal in as far as it is common in complex performances for the production to stop or even to return to an earlier point in the performance if there are unavoidable or unresolvable problems.
 Audience members typically pay a lower price to attend a preview performance.

+A "Put In" rehearsal is when a replacement comes in, they learn the show from the Dance Captain and Stage Manager and watch performances.
+After they have learned the show completely, they hold several rehearsals that are just run-throughs where the replacement is in full costume but the rest of the cast is only in rehearsal clothes.
+It is not uncommon for an incoming lead to only have had one or two run-throughs with the full company (which means they have only worked with their co-stars those few times).
+In some cases, they might never have a full run through/put in before they take over.